Fonsecanichs/HBM-Literature/docs/04-Spine.md

 ## Cervical Spine

+- Trajkovski, 2020[@Trajkovski2020]: Analysis of the mechanical response of damaged human cervical spine ligaments

 - @Alizadeh2020: Biomechanical musculoskeletal models of the cervical spine: A systematic literature review

 - @Li2019a: A review of neck injury and protection in vehicle accidents